 However, throughout history, land conservation benefited from and contributed to inequities that exist today.
 Institutional racism in our country sought to marginalize people of color by blocking pathways to land ownership.
-These inequitable practices that shaped access to land ownership means that today, our sector’s work does not benefit all people as we intend.
-By working with our partners to examine our relationships with communities we serve and the link between land conservation and racial equity, we can evolve the way we do our work to create a more equitable sector for all.
+These unfair and discriminatory practices that shaped access to land ownership means that today, our sector’s work does not benefit all people as we intend.
+By working with our partners to examine our relationships with communities we serve and the link between land conservation and racial equity, we can evolve the way we do our work to create a more just sector for all.

 Forced Partition Sale of Heirs' Property

 Heirs’ property occurs when land is passed down through generations and owned by many descendants with an undivided interest in the land.
 Owners of family-owned land are vulnerable to involuntary land loss resulting from a forced sale of the property.
 In North Carolina, anyone who inherits or purchases even a small interest of heirs’ property can potentially force other owners to sell against their will, often for well below fair market value.

 This type of ownership is common in North Carolina with an estimated $1.86 billion of heirs’ land owned.
 Although no one is immune to the vulnerability of losing their land to a forced partition action, this issue disproportionately impacts Black, Indigenous, and People of Color throughout North Carolina.
 We continue to seek innovative solutions to address these inequities.